sagarjha/multi-run/README.md

   ![Alt text](docs/before_and_after_visual_line_mode.png?raw=true "Before and after visual line mode - without line wrapping, entire directory contents are not visible")

+  Before and after visual line mode - without line wrapping, entire directory contents are not visible

 * Emacs will not automatically scroll output of eshell and terminal buffers.
 Add this:

     >(custom-set-variables